-same in the bipartisan letter led by Representatives French Hill (R-AR) and David Scott (D-GA) to Acting Secretary of Labor Julie Su and Assistant Secretary of Labor Lisa Gomez on January 8, 2024.
-In addition, 55 NAIFA members who are constituents of Subcommittee members filed letters in opposition to the proposed rule with DOL.
+We thank the members of Congress, including members of the Subcommittee, who urged withdrawal of the rule in the bipartisan letter led by Representatives French Hill (R-AR) and David Scott (D-GA) to Acting Secretary of Labor Julie Su and Assistant Secretary of Labor Lisa Gomez on January 8, 2024.
+In addition, 541 NAIFA members who reside in the Subcommittee members' states filed letters with the DOL in opposition to the Proposed Rule.